-WooCommerce FedEx Shipping – Choose the Warehouse based on Destination
+WooCommerce shipping with FedEx – Choose the Warehouse based on the Destination

-In this article, we will be discussing how to choose the warehouse based on the destination when using our WooCommerce FedEx Shipping Plugin with Print Label.
-This guide should really help you with that.
+In this article, we will be discussing how to choose the warehouse based on the destination when using our WooCommerce Shipping Plugin for FedEx with Print Label.

 When you sell pan country or internationally, it is quite common to maintain your inventory in multiple warehouses at different locations.
 This way, based on the shipping destination, you can choose from which warehouse to ship.
 This should provide better control to store owners in financial and operational aspects.